castle stays in the uk

 Set in a 12-acre woodland estate, Langley Castle has modern facilities that will interest you.
 Used as a barracks during WWII and later as a school, the castle has certainly taken the chance to escape to the past.

-It has nine grandest rooms, each with luxurious features such as four-poster beds, antique wooden wardrobes, tables, and chairs.
-Some rooms even have their own saunas and spa tubs.
 It also has 18 other luxury rooms that offer excellent views of the castle.
 The amazing bit is that all the guests in the castle can enjoy all the landscaped grounds and modern amenities, which include a restaurant, bar, and an attractive drawing room.

 4. Amberley Castle

 Amberley Castle in West Sussex was built as a mansion in the 12th century before being fortified in 1377.
 Over the centuries, the property has been upgraded into a luxury retreat, with luxurious bedrooms that have four-poster beds, Tudor-style windows, and working fireplaces.
-The good bit is that the walls, gates, and towers still give you the historic touch definitive of castles.

-image credit: ar.trivago.com
+Image credit: ar.trivago.com

 5. Lumley Castle

-image credit: countryhotelbreaks.com
+Image credit: countryhotelbreaks.com

 Each room has four-poster beds, lavish carpets, feature baths, and window seats in thick stone walls.
 Amazingly the rooms also have stunning views and free Wi-Fi.
 At the castle, you will dine in the splendor of the refurbished Knights Restaurant, which offers seasonal Al a Carte Menus.